benjaminjkraft/notes/apollo-requires.md

 ```

 It also raises the question: should we merge in any cases where the dependencies don't match?
 Apollo doesn't seem to do so, but that may be because of their implementation: they traverse the query more or less as a tree, from shallow to deep.
 However, arbitrary such merging seems sketchy; does it really make sense to merge unrelated nodes -- say leaf nodes -- just because they happen to hit the same service?
 Even though it feels oddly asymmetric, it may be most practical to merge only from the front.

+**Cases needing more detail:**

+The above algorithm doesn't really describe what happens with interfaces.
+It looks like the approach Apollo currently uses, where it follows the entire path through on each type implementing the interface separately, will work, but I need to investigate further.